omeryilldirim/omeryilldirim/README.md

 <!-- - 🔭 I’m in a backend bootcamp, learning **django** -->

-- 🧑🏻‍💻 Feel free to checkout my another github account : [Github account](https://github.com/yilldirimomerr)
+- 🧑🏻‍💻 Feel free to checkout my another github account : [yilldirimomerr](https://github.com/yilldirimomerr)

 - 🤝 I’m open to collaborate **on any project**